melanieganz/UnbalancedCV/README.md

 ### Approach 2 ?

+## Related work

+Some papers to look at

+"Cross-validation: what does it estimate and how well does it do it?", Bates, Hastie and Tibshirani 2022 - [arxiv](https://arxiv.org/pdf/2104.00673)

+"Assessing and tuning brain decoders: Cross-validation, caveats, and guidelines" [link](https://www.sciencedirect.com/science/article/abs/pii/S105381191630595X?casa_token=MZ9ERMMPX-oAAAAA:Qe-o-9LdL3uLNcK90To0nChJ85KEzJX9gvCnFygK4kh5h4ETdXoHXNp-i_WfM44VoAWNK_IEyvzn)

 ## Methods
 We will simulate different cases of unbalanced data in a very simple classification setting, e.g. just usign a single feature and then adding more complicated settings.